jmoraispk/DeepMIMO/docs/index.md

 # DeepMIMO

+Welcome to DeepMIMO Documentation!

 DeepMIMO manages the largest database of ray tracing scenarios.
-DeepMIMO is offered as an open-source Python package and provides tools to generate realistic MIMO channels and use them with 5G simulation tools.
+DeepMIMO is offered as an open-source Python package and provides tools to generate realistic MIMO channels and use them with 5G/6G simulation tools.

+DeepMIMO is developed and used by the [Wireless Intelligence Lab](https://wi-lab.net/) for 6G research.

 ```{toctree}
 :maxdepth: 2